Zeolith Glossar

 Powder

-Zeolite in powder form has a very fine granulation and thus a very large surface area relative to its volume.
-It distributes evenly in the soil or substrate, works quickly, and comes into direct contact with fine roots and soil particles.
-BODENKRAFT PUR powder is ideal for seed starting soil, as an additive to compost, or for surface incorporation into existing beds.
+Zeolite in powder form has a very fine grain size and thus a very large surface area relative to its volume.
+It distributes evenly in the soil or substrate, acts quickly, and comes into direct contact with fine roots and soil particles.
+BODENKRAFT PUR Powder is ideal for propagation soil, as an additive to compost, or for surface incorporation into existing beds.

 S